A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs: Introduction

 The contracted graph in the RSW procedure is obtained by contracting edges that cannot participate in any minimum $\st$ cut.
 To get an intuition for the idea, suppose that $G$ is a simple graph and first imagine that we compute a maximum $\st$ flow $F$ in $G$.
 If we let $G_F$ be the graph whose edge weights are those of $G$ minus the flow $F$, then $s$ and $t$ become disconnected in $G_F$---otherwise we could route more flow from $s$ to $t$.
 Contracting all connected components of $G_F$ then results in a sparser graph while preserving any edge that is part of a minimum $\st$ cut.
 This routine is also how one can compute a minimum $\st$ cut from a maximum $\st$ flow: the connected component of $s$ in $G_F$ gives one side of a vertex bipartition corresponding to a minimum $\st$ cut.

 Of course we did not save anything in this example as we had to compute a maximum $\st$ flow in $G$.
 What RSW actually do is to first obtain an $\eps$-cut sparsifier $H$ of $G$.
 This is where we use the $\tO(\sqrt{mn}/\eps)$ time quantum sparsification algorithm from \cite{AdW19}.
 As $H$ has only $\tO(n/\eps^2)$ edges it is much cheaper to carry out the above plan on $H$ instead: we compute a maximum flow $F$ in $H$ and consider the graph $H_F$ whose weights are those of $H$ minus the flow $F$.
 As cuts of $H$ only approximate those in $G$ we cannot fully contract the connected components in $H_F$ and hope to preserve all minimum $\st$ cut of $G$.
 However, a key insight of RSW is that we can still safely contract induced subgraphs of $H_F$ that are highly connected.
 Doing so results in the desired contraction $G'$ of $G$ that is relatively sparse---one can argue it has only $O(\eps n^2)$ edges---yet preserves all minimum $\st$ cuts.
 We can learn the $O(\eps n^2)$ edges of $G'$ among the $m$ edges of $G$ using Grover search in time $\tO(n \sqrt{m \eps})$.
-We then again run a randomized max flow algorithm on the now explicitly known $G'$ to compute $\lambda_{st}(G)$.
-Balancing the terms $\sqrt{mn}/\eps$ from the sparsifier computation and $n \sqrt{m \eps}$ for learning the edges of $G'$ leads to the choice $\eps = n^{-1/3}$, and a $\tO(\sqrt{m} n^{5/6})$ running time for the quantum steps of the algorithm.
-With this choice of $\eps$ the classical parts of the algorithm can be performed in near-linear time in the sizes of $H$ and $G'$, thus in time $\tO(n/\eps^2 + \eps n^2) = \tO(n^{5/3})$.
-This gives the overall running time of $\tO(\sqrt{m} n^{5/6} + n^{5/3}) \in \tO(n^{11/6})$ in the unweighted case.
+We then again run a max flow algorithm on the now explicitly known $G'$ to compute $\lambda_{st}(G)$.
+Balancing the terms $\sqrt{mn}/\eps$ from the sparsifier computation and $n \sqrt{m \eps}$ for learning the edges of $G'$ leads to the choice $\eps = n^{-1/3}$, and $\tO(\sqrt{m} n^{5/6})$ queries for the quantum steps of the algorithm.
+All other steps are on explicitly learned graphs and require no queries.